 Sorrento Court, a housing complex for older people, is now on the site.

 The former Milk Bank and Ante-Natal Clinic premises in Anderton Park Road survive but in an increasingly derelict condition.
-Former local Councillor, Martin Mullaney, recalls,
+Former local Councillor, Martin Mullaney, recalls, somewhat incredulously, that the City Council abandoned a scheme from 2009, to purchase the houses and return them to residential use.

 Perhaps it was not viable to restore the properties to living accommodation or may be the owners received